16 September 2013

 07 January 2013

 While polishing off a fifth donut, Evil Me declares loudly that I will have to work too hard and will probably qualify for AARP before I graduate.
-The other Inner Me, Saintly Me, wants to put Evil Me in her place after giving Evil Me a black eye and waiving a diploma in her donut stuffing face.
+In contrast, Saintly Me, wants to put Evil Me in her place.
+Saintly Me wants to give Evil Me a black eye and waive a diploma in her donut stuffing face.
 It's a rousing fight in my head that would make even Chuck Palahniuk proud.

 Saintly Me and Evil Me go rounds every first day back to school.
 Saintly Me always wins.

 In this winter break, I read a lot of books.
-One of which has inspired me to ease into my daily blogging with one sucky thing and one good thing for the day.
+One of which had only one redeeming merit that has inspired me to ease into my daily blogging with one yucky blucky thing and one good thing for the day we can be thankful for.
+It's a good way to acknowledge that yes, stink happens but we can end it on a sweet note.
 It's called Stink and Sweet.

 Stink and Sweet Monday Edition: